RKrokson/azure-general/arc-win-esu/README.md

 ## Licensing guidelines and pricing

-I mentioned license flexiblity in the previous section.
+I mentioned license flexibility in the previous section.
 Windows licensing AND the difference with Arc ESU can make this confusing.
 There are a few things to keep in mind.

 * Core Type - You will select physical core or virtual core:
   * Physical core (pcore) - Use pcore for physical servers and hypervisor hosts.